Last Updated: March 31, 2022

-Technology is an important part of our lives.
-The majority of our communication, jobs, and entertainment have rapidly moved online.
+Technology is an integral part of our lives.
+Most of our communication, jobs and entertainment have rapidly moved online.
 And so has our personal information.

 While there are benefits to our digital presence, there are also a few drawbacks.
 Data breaches are one.

 Check out our data breach statistics below to see how cyberattacks affect you.

 - There were 4,145 data breach cases in the world in 2021.

 - In the US alone, there were 1,862 cases of data breaches.

 - In 2021, data breaches were discovered for an average of 287 days.

 - Nearly 60% of organizations don’t have a cyber incident plan.